garyhooks/blue_teaming/TTX/powerpoint_slide_export_VBA.md

         Kill slideImage
     Next pptSlide

-    ' Save and close the Word document wordDoc.SaveAs2 Environ("UserProfile") & "\Desktop\SlidesDocumentWithBorders.docx"
+    ' Save the document with a new name to avoid overwriting the template wordDoc.SaveAs2 "C:\Users\garyh\Documents\@CLIENTS\new_ttx_report.docx"
     wordApp.Quit

-    MsgBox "Slides exported to Word with borders successfully, each slide on a new page."
+    MsgBox "Slides exported to Word template with borders successfully, each slide on a new page."
 End Sub

 ```